 Robert E. Kraut

-Herbert A. Simon Professor of Human-Computer Interaction
+Herbert A. Simon university Professor Emeritus of Human-Computer Interaction

 Human-Computer Interaction Institute, School of Computer Science